Approximate Factor Models for Functional Time Series: Acknowledgments

 \section{Acknowledgments}

-We are thankful to Jörg Breitung, Tobias Hartl, Alois Kneip, Malte Knüppel, and Dominik Liebl for very helpful comments and suggestions.
-Many thanks also to Justin Franken for his assistance in implementing the accompanying \texttt{R}-package.
-The usage of the CHEOPS HPC cluster for parallel computing is gratefully acknowledged.
-The first author also gratefully acknowledges the financial support from the Argelander Grants of the University of Bonn, and the second author gratefully acknowledges the financial support from Juan de la Cierva Incorporaci\'{o}n, IJC2019-041742-I.
+We thank Jörg Breitung, Juan Carlos Escanciano, Joachim Freyberger, Tobias Hartl, Justus Henseler, Alois Kneip, Malte Knüppel, Dominik Liebl, Alexander Mayer, Daan Opschoor, and Luis Winter for their valuable comments and suggestions, and Justin Franken for his assistance with software implementations.
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG) under project number 511905296.
+Moreover, the first author received financial support from the University of Bonn's Argelander Grants, while the second author was funded by Juan de la Cierva Incorporación, grant number IJC2019-041742-I. Additionally, we acknowledge the use of the CHEOPS HPC cluster for parallel computing.